MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/send-starknet-transactions.md

 ## Simplified example

-The following is a simplified example of how to connect to a Starknet account and send a transaction using the `get-starknet` library:
+The following is a full, simplified example of connecting to a Starknet account and sending a transaction:

 <Tabs>
   <TabItem value="get-starknet" default>